Linear Multidimensional Regression with Interactive Fixed-Effects: Introduction

 The interactive term $\sum_{\ell = 1}^L\lambda_{i\ell} f_{t\ell}$ also sufficiently captures variation in additive individual and time effects without the need to specify these separately.
 For multidimensional applications the problem in \eqref{eqn:IntroModel} can be transformed to a two dimensional problem and estimated as \eqref{eqn:bai} directly using the transformed data.
 Indeed, Section~\ref{sect:Matrixestimation} displays useful preliminary convergence rates for this approach.
 However, convergence rates can suffer severely from the over-parametisation implied by \eqref{eqn:bai}.
 Without strong assumptions on the sparsity of the fixed-effects, only a slow rate of convergence can be guaranteed for this approach.
 However, when this approach is used to construct preliminary estimators of the fixed-effects, the parametric rate of consistency is possible when these are combined with the novel weighted within transformations. \cite{kuersteiner2020dynamic} consider a similar dimension specific projection in the time dimension in the presence of error correlations, in particular see Supplement D.5.2.

 On top of this slow convergence rate for the two dimensional transformation, finite sample bias may also arise when $L$ is large and only a subset of the unobserved heterogeneity parameters are low-dimensional.
 For unbiased estimates of $\beta$, transforming the multidimensional array to a matrix then estimating \eqref{eqn:bai} requires either: (a) all the fixed-effects are low-dimensional; or (b) that a known subset of the fixed effects are low-dimensional, which is a strong assumption.
-Alternatively, whilst the kernel weighted transformations also require that a subset of the fixed-effect parameters are low-dimensional, the analyst does not need to know which ones are.
-In this sense, the novel kernel weighted estimator is robust.
-A concrete example is considered in a simulation exercise, and there is evidence in the empirical application of differences in dimensionality of each fixed-effect.
+Alternatively, whilst the weighted transformations also require that a subset of the fixed-effect parameters are low-dimensional, the analyst does not need to know which ones are.
+In this sense, the novel weighted estimator is robust.
+A concrete example is considered in a simulation exercise, and there is evidence in the empirical application of differences in the rank of fixed-effects in each dimension.

 The beer demand elasticity application uses Dominick's supermarket data for Chicago, 1991-1995, where price and quantity vary over product, store, and fortnight.
 For comparison, barley price is used as an instrument to estimate elasticities.
-IV estimates show demand is strongly negatively elastic (-2.15), however, estimates are very imprecise.
+IV estimates show demand is strongly negatively elastic (-3.39), however, estimates are very imprecise.
 This could be because the instrument only varies over one dimension, time, or, e.g., because prices of other inputs are also highly variable so the instrument does not explain much price variation.
-Estimates from the weighted within transformation also show demand is downward sloping and elastic (-2.83), but with much better precision.
+Estimates from the weighted within transformation also show demand is downward sloping and elastic (-3.12), but with much better precision.
 Factor model estimates are highly sensitive to how the data is transformed into two-dimensions.
 The estimates from the weighted-within transformation are similar to the own-price elasticities estimated in \cite{hausman1994competitive}.